 At Havelock Island – northwest of Radhanagar – lies a picture-perfect lagoon.
 This is a gem of sheltered sand and crystalline water.
 It’s more than tempting to dive straight in to the mirror-like surface of the lagoon but swimming is strictly prohibited during dusk and dawn.
 It’s also advised to pay attention to the warnings of crocodiles present in the area.

-Other Islands and places in Andamans:
+Other Islands and places to see in Andamans:

 1) Ross Island